 client property, which is the object that is communicating with the URL Loading system.
 It’s not

-NSURLConnection, but the object does conform to a protocol that should look familiar to anyone who has implemented
+NSURLSession, but the object does conform to a protocol that should look familiar to anyone who has implemented a session delegate.

 In your implementation of